rduplain/memo/startups-for-people-with-problems.md

 and run an effective company."
 Given an idea worth pursuing, this essay provides an exposition for _the moment you consider raising funds_.

-There are many expositions on startups.
+There are many essays on startups.
 This one is mine.
 I am speaking from a founder perspective.